 Over the years, we have seen many clubs retiring jersey numbers to honour their legendary players.
 Retiring a shirt number is the ultimate honour to a loyal servant of a football club, a player who has made a huge impression in his playing time and become a fan-favourite.

-Let us take a look at 10 players whose jersey numbers were retired by their clubs:
+Let us take a look at ten players whose jersey numbers were retired by their clubs:

-One of the all-time greats of Real Madrid, Raul, was shown an amazing gesture by Schalke after his tenure at the German club.
-After spending more than 15 years at Real Madrid, the Spanish forward joined the Bundesliga side and spent just two seasons there making a solid impact.
+One of the all-time greats of Real Madrid, Raul, was shown a fantastic gesture by Schalke after his tenure at the German club.
+After spending more than 15 years at Real Madrid, the Spanish forward joined the Bundesliga side and spent just two seasons there, making a solid impact.

 But, it was a surprising gesture to see the Royal Blues retiring their number 7 jersey in honour of the Spanish great.